duncan-bayne/emacs-setup/emacs.d/elpa/find-file-in-project-readme.txt

 The variable `ffip-filename-rules' create some extra file names for search when calling `find-file-in-project-by-selected'.
-For example, When file basename `hellWorld' provided, `HelloWorld', `hello-world' are added as the file name search patterns.
+For example, When file basename `helloWorld' provided, `HelloWorld', `hello-world' are added as the file name search patterns.
 `C-h v ffip-filename-rules' to see its default value.